KiddRock/Vooky/README.md

 	- not released

 ### TODO:
-- [x] RakNet commincation with server
+- [x] RakNet communication with server
 - [x] Handle packets from server
 - [ ] Send login to the server
 - [ ] Implement mtu size more properly